Kevin Hart: Film and television roles

-Hart came to prominence from his guest appearance in Undeclared.
-He made his film debut in the film Paper Soldiers.
-Hart then gained further recognition from his other films such as the Scary Movie franchise, Soul Plane, The 40-Year-Old Virgin, Death at a Funeral and Little Fockers.
+Hart had a guest appearance in the 2002 sitcom, Undeclared.
+He made his film debut in the 2002 film Paper Soldiers.
+Hart then had other film roles such as the Scary Movie franchise, Soul Plane, The 40-Year-Old Virgin, Death at a Funeral and Little Fockers.
 He turned down a role in the 2008 film Tropic Thunder because the character is gay, citing his own "insecurities".

 He played Doug in the film The Five-Year Engagement (2012) and appeared in Think Like a Man which was a box office success.
 He also appeared in the sequel.
 He had a cameo as himself in This Is the End.
 In 2013, Hart played a boxing promoter in Grudge Match and appeared in Exit Strategy as Mannequin Head Man.
 He also appeared in 35 and Ticking.

-In 2014, Hart starred as Ben in Ride Along, opposite Ice Cube.
-The film received generally negative reviews from critics, but was a major box office success.
-Hart returned in the sequel, Ride Along 2, which was released on January 15, 2016.

 In 2013, Hart co-created Real Husbands of Hollywood with Chris Spencer.
 The show follows Hart along with other married celebrities (each playing a comical fictionalized version of themselves) within the series including: Boris Kodjoe, Nelly, Duane Martin, J.B.
 Smoove, Nick Cannon and Robin Thicke.
-Thicke did not return for the second season due to his music career, though Hart has stated that the door is open for Thicke to return.
-The series is intentionally filmed in a style similar to Bravo's The Real Housewives.
-Episodes often hinge on the "real" Hart's desperately unsuccessful attempts to climb Hollywood's celebrity social ladder (which always backfire in humiliating ways), and the character's barely-hidden jealousy of his more successful celebrity friends.
+Thicke did not return for the second season due to his music career, though Hart has stated that the door is open for him to return.
+The series is filmed in a style similar to Bravo's The Real Housewives.
+Episodes often hinge on the "real" Hart's desperately unsuccessful attempts to climb Hollywood's celebrity social ladder (which always backfire in humiliating ways), and the character's barely-hidden envy of his more successful celebrity friends.
 A sneak peek was shown as a segment during the 2012 BET Awards and the official promo was released in October 2012.